 The use of these platforms could be a big opportunity for brands to increase their brand awareness and to show their brand’s value to their customers, gaining visibility and increasing sales.

 Live streaming are very popular in China and are particularly loved by users for their ability to be transparent and authentic.

 KOLs: Collaborate with industry experts to promote electric vehicles

 Whether you are interested in boosting awareness or generating leads, a KOL can do wonders for reaching your ideal audience.
 Your KOL search should consist of choosing an influencer that has quality content and deep insights into their viewers.
-In the electric vehicle industry, the best way is to collaborate with industry experts which can contribute to make the brand more reliable and interesting.
+In the electric vehicle industry, the best way is to collaborate with industry experts which can contribute to making the brand more reliable and interesting.

-For example, as you can see in the following picture, BYD is collaborating with electric vehicle expert to enhance its digital reputation in the Chinese market.
+For example, as you can see in the following picture, BYD is collaborating with electric vehicle experts to enhance its digital reputation in the Chinese market.

 Q&A platforms to spread awareness of your brand and electric vehicles among Chinese consumers

-Zhihu is the Chinese question-and-answer site like Quora.
+Zhihu is a Chinese question-and-answer site like Quora.
 Key benefits for electric vehicle brands of marketing on Zhihu are: